Pujakadayat/compiler/README.md

 - Cannot nest function calls i.e. `sum(sum(2, 3), 5)`
 - Switch cases must be wrapped in curly braces `{}`
 - Math expressions must be parenthesized to be evaluated correctly
+- Grammar does not support chained variable declarations like `int i, j`

 ## Grammar Specification